SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
 **Continuing the response to criticism: (point [2.](#addressing-the-criticism)) (people will feel they can get away with stuff)**
 - You won't look like bad planners since the reason for the extension is not you, but actually them, the recruits who didn't make it to the regular round 1.
 - Prestige doesn't have tangible value.
 The Debsoc doesn't need to be a prestigious club.
 It needs to be a good club which people have positive thoughts about.
-Being less inclusive because you care about prestige **hampers your 3 main goals:** growth, community, and enjoyment of the people, since you have fewer people to provide value to.
+Being less inclusive because you care about prestige **hampers your three main goals:** growth, community, and enjoyment of the people, since you have fewer people to provide value to.
 - It's way easier for people to bitch, "This club was so unfair and I couldn't get in," than it is for them to bitch, "This club was so easy and they took nearly everybody in."
 The image of the club won't be ruined if you aren't strict.
 It might actually be better.
 - In feedback forms, **people have been very appreciative of our inclusivity and flexibility which makes them feel cared for.**
 <br>